huggingface/blog/intel.md

 [INFO] +--------------------+-----------+---------------+------------------+
 ```

-As the accuracy didn’t drop, Optimum Intel stopped the quantization job after the first step.
-Had the accuracy drop been higher than the 3% defined in the configuration file, Optimum Intel would have tried to quantize different parts of the models until the drop was within budget, or the maximum number of trials was reached.
+Accuracy didn’t drop, and Optimum Intel stopped the quantization job after the first step.
+Had the accuracy drop been higher than the allowed 3%, Optimum Intel would have tried to quantize different parts of the models until it would have reached an acceptable drop, or the maximum number of trials.

 Finally, we save the model and its configuration file to local storage.